Kheirallah-Elie/SmartHomeDocumentationTechnique/README.md

 - **Data Flow**:
   - Toggled devices are immediately reflected in the database and the frontend through SignalR.
 See below for data flow in details.

-#### Azure Integration

-> REM: Pk encore azure functions ?

-- **Azure Functions**:
-  - Processes data when devices are toggled from the frontend.
-  - Adapts JSON payloads to match the IoT Hub's expected format for communication with Arduino devices.
-  - **`Rising issues`**:
-    - JSON compatibility mismatch between the app's payload and the Arduino configuration.
-    - Requires manual intervention to update the JSON format in IoT Hub or Arduino settings.
-- **SignalR**:
-  - Facilitates instant feedback between frontend and backend upon device state changes from the IoT Device and vice-versa.

-### Summary

-> REM: Summary et ce contenu vrmnt utile ici ?

-This SmartHome web application provides a user-friendly and elegant interface for managing smart home configurations.
-It enables dynamic control of homes, rooms, and devices, using Angular for the frontend and .NET for backend logic.
-Real-time updates via SignalR ensure the state of the devices are kept updated, while integration with the Azure Function allows communication with the IoT Hub.

->  [!NOTE]
->
-> Addressing current compatibility issues will unlock the full potential of the system

 ---

 ## **5. Data Flow**